 We spend countless hours at our jobs.
 It is a relationship like unlike any other.
 When you are harassed, discriminated or retaliated against by an employer to whom you have been devoted and loyal, it can feel like a serious betrayal.
-Worse yet, when the workplace becomes unsafe due to harassment and discrimination, it undermines the very reason you are at work in the first place: your ability to earn a livelihood.
+Worse yet, when the workplace becomes unsafe due to harassment and discrimination, or your employer refuses to pay you the wages you have earned, it undermines the very reason you are at work in the first place: your ability to earn a livelihood.

 Courtney is analytical and aggressive in her approach to litigation.
-Courtney represents employees in all aspects of employment-related litigation including individual discrimination, harassment and retaliation cases.
+Courtney represents employees in all aspects of employment-related litigation including individual discrimination, harassment and retaliation cases, as well as wage and hour and misclassification disputes.

 Courtney also provides advice and counsel to employees about employment agreements to ensure employees understand what they are signing and to protect employees from unreasonable and illegal provisions.